zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

 configures an interrupt it will look for a free vector in the appropriate range for the requested priority level and set the handler there.

-There are some APIC variants (such as MVIC) where priorities cannot be set by the user and the position in the vector table does correspond to the IRQ line.
-Systems like this will enable CONFIG_X86_FIXED_IRQ_MAPPING.

 On x86 when an interrupt or exception vector is executed by the CPU, there is no foolproof way to determine which vector was fired, so a software ISR table indexed by IRQ line is not used.
 Instead, the :c:macro:`IRQ_CONNECT` call